 The Nietzschean method of genealogy, in its application to modern subjectivity, is another facet of philosophical postmodernism.
 Michel Foucault's application of genealogy to formative moments in modernity's history and his exhortations to experiment with subjectivity place him within the scope of postmodern discourse.
 In the 1971 essay “Nietzsche, Genealogy, History,” Foucault spells out his adaptation of the genealogical method in his historical studies.
 First and foremost, he says, genealogy “opposes itself to the search for ‘origins’” (Foucault 1977, 141).
 That is, genealogy studies the accidents and contingencies that converge at crucial moments, giving rise to new epochs, concepts, and institutions.
 As Foucault remarks: “What is found at the historical beginning of things is not the inviolable identity of their origin; it is the dissension of other things.
 It is disparity” (Foucault 1977, 142).
 In Nietzschean fashion, Foucault exposes history conceived as the origin and development of an identical subject, e.g., “modernity,” as a fiction modern discourses invent after the fact.
 Underlying the fiction of modernity is a sense of temporality that excludes the elements of chance and contingency in play at every moment.
 In short, linear, progressive history covers up the discontinuities and interruptions that mark points of succession in historical time.

 Foucault deploys genealogy to create what he calls a “counter-memory” or “a transformation of history into a totally different form of time” (Foucault 1977, 160).
 This entails dissolving identity for the subject in history by using the materials and techniques of modern historical research.
-Just as Nietzsche postulates that the religious will to truth in Christianity results in the destruction of Christianity by science (see Nietzsche 1974, 280-83), Foucault postulates that genealogical research will result in the disintegration of the epistemic subject, as the continuity of the subject is broken up by the gaps and accidents that historical research uncovers.
-The first example of this research is Histoire de la folie à l'age classique, published in 1961, translated in abridged form as Madness and Civilization, in 1965.
+Just as Nietzsche postulates that the religious will to truth in Christianity results in the destruction of Christianity by science (see Nietzsche 1974 , 280–83), Foucault postulates that genealogical research will result in the disintegration of the epistemic subject, as the continuity of the subject is broken up by the gaps and accidents that historical research uncovers.
+The first example of this research is Histoire de la folie à l'age classique, published in 1961, the full version of which was published in English as History of Madness in 2006.
 Here, Foucault gives an account of the historical beginnings of modern reason as it comes to define itself against madness in the seventeenth century.
 His thesis is that the practice of confining the mad is a transformation of the medieval practice of confining lepers in lazar houses.
 These institutions managed to survive long after the lepers disappeared, and thus an institutional structure of confinement was already in place when the modern concept of madness as a disease took shape.
 However, while institutions of confinement are held over from a previous time, the practice of confining the mad constitutes a break with the past.

 Foucault focuses upon the moment of transition, as modern reason begins to take shape in a confluence of concepts, institutions, and practices, or, as he would say, of knowledge and power.
 In its nascency, reason is a power that defines itself against an other, an other whose truth and identity is also assigned by reason, thus giving reason the sense of originating from itself.
 For Foucault, the issue is that madness is not allowed to speak for itself and is at the disposal of a power that dictates the terms of their relationship.
 As he remarks: “What is originative is the caesura that establishes the distance between reason and non-reason; reason's subjugation of non-reason, wresting from it its truth as madness, crime, or disease, derives explicitly from this point” (Foucault 1965, x).
 The truth of reason is found when madness comes to stand in the place of non-reason, when the difference between them is inscribed in their opposition, but is not identical to its dominant side.
 In other words, the reason that stands in opposition to madness is not identical to the reason that inscribes their difference.
 The latter would be reason without an opposite, a free-floating power without definite shape.
 As Foucault suggests, this free-floating mystery might be represented in the ship of fools motif, which, in medieval times, represented madness.
 Such is the paradoxical structure of historical transformation.